fluiddyn/fluidsim/doc/index.rst

 pure Fortran or C++ codes to add any complicate analysis or to write a modified solver.

-We have created fluidsim to be easy and nice to use and to develop, efficient and robust.
+We have created fluidsim to be **easy and nice to use and to develop**, **efficient** and **robust**.

-At this stage, only few solvers have been written, but fluidsim can already solve these equations:

-- In a two-dimensional periodic space:
+Fluidsim is a young package but the list of solvers already implemented (see :ref:`solvers-section`) gives a good idea of the versatility of fluidsim.
+However, fluidsim excels in solving equations over a two-dimensional periodic space:

   * Incompressible Navier-Stokes equations,